 - An employee will be allowed to return to work if the release certifies that he/she is able to perform the essential functions of the position with or without a reasonable accommodation.

 - When the illness, injury, or disability of an employee continues beyond the period of accumulated sick leave, the employee shall use any accumulated annual leave for continued absence.

 - However, in cases of workers’ compensation, an employee may choose to be placed on an unpaid leave of absence and retain sick and/or annual leave.

-- When an employee has exhausted all accumulated sick and annual leave, he or she may be placed on leave of absence, if requested and found to be justifiable.
-(See TBR Policy No. 5:01:01:03.)
+- When an employee has exhausted all accumulated sick and annual leave, they may be placed on leave of absence, if requested and found to be justifiable.
+(See TBR Policy No. 5.01.01.03.)

 - Separation of Employees with Accrued Sick Leave

 - Upon termination of employment, accumulated sick leave shall not be used as terminal leave, and the employee shall not be entitled to any lump sum payment for accumulated sick leave.